 Coco hesitated for a moment before revealing the truth.
 “Momo, my mother wishes to taste your heart.
 I don’t know what to do.
 I love my mother, but I also value our friendship.”

 Momo remained calm and collected, his mind racing to find a solution.
 He knew he had to think fast to protect himself and their friendship.
-With a sly smile, Momo replied, “Ah, dear Coco, you forget that I am a forgetful monkey.
-In my excitement, I left my heart back on the riverbank.
-It is an essential part of me, and I cannot be without it.
-Please, dear friend, take me back so I can retrieve it.”
+With a thoughtful smile, Momo replied, “Ah, dear Coco, you forget that my heart is not a physical thing but a symbol of my love and kindness.
+It’s not something that can be eaten or shared in that way.
+I can always be kind and loving, but I can’t give you my heart in the way your mother wishes.”

-Coco, feeling guilty for betraying their friendship, immediately agreed to turn around and head back to the riverbank.
-Momo couldn’t help but feel a sense of relief as he knew he had successfully diverted the crocodile’s plans.
+Coco, relieved by Momo’s response and realizing the misunderstanding, immediately agreed to continue their journey to the island.
+Momo couldn’t help but feel a sense of relief as he knew he had successfully cleared up the confusion.

 Moral of the story: Trust and honesty are the foundations of true friendship.